bithippie/bithippie.github.io/_technology/paywall.md

 A naïve approach for identifying important messages was to partition my inbox into 2 groups - People in my contacts, and people not in my contacts.

-Seemed simple enough, except Gmail doesn't have such a filter rule. 🧐
+Seemed simple enough...except Gmail doesn't have such a filter rule. 🧐

 Fortunately, [I'm not the first person to have had this thought](https://webapps.stackexchange.com/a/142685).
-Thankfully, Gary Holeman has written and shared a Google App Script to automatically labels messages based on the sender!
+Thankfully, Gary Holeman has written and shared a Google App Script to automatically label messages based on the sender!
 He also uploaded a helpful [Youtube tutorial](https://youtu.be/W98z0wYKK8c) showing exactly how to set this up.

 I was able to get this working in less than 30 minutes. 👏 Thanks, Gary! 👏